-We have made much COVID-19 business shutdown/interruption information available, and we hope we have been of help during these unprecedented times.
-We are deeply committed to assisting you and our country emerge strong and vibrant when life returns to normal.
+We hope you have found our law firm’s COVID-19 business operation information useful during these unprecedented times.
+We are deeply committed to assisting you and our country emerge strong and vibrant.

 Please contact us if you need assistance.
 We stand ready to serve.